Updated June 2026

 Quick Answer

 You can sell a house with foundation issues in Florida without making repairs.
 Foundation repair costs range from $10,000-$100,000+.
-We buy homes with foundation problems as-is and close fast.
+We buy homes with foundation problems as-is after reviewing title, payoff, and repair scope.

 Common Foundation Problems in Florida